aeternity/aepp-playground/README.md

 # Aepp Playground
+Aepp Playground will be comprised of single purpose application modules, in the image below, you'll see the high level overview of aepp-playground.

+In the image below you'll notice that the structure follows a tree, as the root its `aepp-playground` and as its leafs are its modules, and the leafs of the modules are the specifications and functionality of that specific module.

+_I've termed the parts of the app as `modules` instead of `components` to not confuse it with Vue Components._

+---
 __Some things here don't work yet.
 This is a work in progress.
 Hit up the 'Issues' if you wanna discuss something, or wanna know more.__

-### Aepp Playground Modules Overview
-Aepp Playground will be comprised of single purpose application modules, in the image below, you'll see the high level overview of aepp-playground.

-In the image below you'll notice that the structure follows a tree, as the root its `aepp-playground` and as its leafs are its modules, and the leafs of the modules are the specifications and functionality of that specific module.

-_PS: I've termed the parts of the app as `modules` instead of `components` to not confuse it with Vue Components._
+---

 ![Overview](https://i.imgur.com/6ZA6pvo.png)